 You can now count your steps and measure the calories burnt along with sleep monitoring and heart rate monitoring.
 You can use the same tracker for swimming and other hyper activities like climbing and running with most of the modern fitness bands available in the market.

-Fitness Trackers Are Best For General Use!
+activity Trackers Are Best For General Use!

 Angela McIntyre, the research director at Gartner, sums it very beautifully:

-"Fitness trackers are motivational to people for getting more exercise and living a healthier lifestyle.
+“activity monitors are motivational to people for getting more exercise and living a healthier lifestyle.
 If there is a particular activity you like, like swimming, make sure the activity tracker and the software are designed for it.
-People who have a favorite activity that is less common, such as jumping rope, may want to check that the activity is recognized by the software."
+People who have a favorite activity that is less common, such as jumping rope, may want to check that the activity is recognized by the software.”

-So if you are just starting and planning on adding some dedicated time for regular exercise in your routine, a basic tracker which can count steps and measure calories burnt is the good starting point for you.
+So if you are just starting and planning on adding some dedicated time for regular exercise in your routine, a basic tracker that can count steps and measure calories burnt is the good starting point for you.
 But if you are already spending a good time in exercise and workouts of different nature, you should go for more advanced trackers to fulfill your needs.